Ishan2608/Snake-Game/README.md

 Anyone reading this, I require your help to make my snake look more snake like, i.e., to add an image of snake head for head and some scale images for the body.

 # Improvements Made
 1 - High score updates as soon as the score surpasses it.
-Earlier it updated only when the game restarted due to snake biting its own body or hitting the wall or game restart.
+Earlier it updated only when the game restarted due to snake biting its own body or hitting the wall or game restart.\n
 2 - Added the feature to pause or resume the game with one keypress.
-Here just press the space bar to do so.
-3 - Now that snake head and body can be differentiated from one another due to difference in their colors, earlier both of them were white squares.
+Here just press the space bar to do so.\n 3 - Now that snake head and body can be differentiated from one another due to difference in their colors, earlier both of them were white squares.\n